neil-oliver/data-structures/week10/README.md

 } else {
     start = moment(end).subtract(7, 'days').format();
 }

+//use this query results to be average of each hour. var averageQuery = `WITH newSensorData as (SELECT sensorTime - INTERVAL '5 hours' as adjSensorTime, * FROM sensorData) SELECT
+EXTRACT (MONTH FROM adjSensorTime) as sensorMonth, EXTRACT (DAY FROM adjSensorTime) as sensorDay,
+EXTRACT (HOUR FROM adjSensorTime) as sensorHour, AVG(sensorValue::int) as temp_value
+FROM newSensorData
+WHERE sensortime BETWEEN timestamp '${start}' AND timestamp '${end}' GROUP BY sensorMonth, sensorDay, sensorHour
+ORDER BY sensorMonth, sensorDay, sensorHour;`;

 var thisQuery = "SELECT * FROM sensorData ";
 thisQuery +=  "WHERE sensortime BETWEEN timestamp '"+ start + "' AND timestamp '" + end;